opencog/cogserver/README.md

 Building and Running
 --------------------
-The CogServer is build exactly the same way that all other OpenCog components are built:
+The CogServer is built exactly the same way that all other OpenCog components are built:
 ```
 clone https://github.com/opencog/cogserver